teppokoivula/VersionControlForTextFieldsTests/README.md

 ====================================================================

-Intended to be run against a clean installation of ProcessWire with Version Control For Text Fields installed.
+Intended to be run against a clean installation of ProcessWire with Version Control For Text Fields included.
 Most of the tests included depend on each other, which is why they're grouped together into one file and use depends annotation.